polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-a-runtime-module.md

 ## Publish your Module
 Once your module is no longer just a template, you should consider publishing it.
 We'll cover publishing your module to GitHub here, but Crates.io is another good option.
 Go ahead and [create a GitHub repository](https://help.github.com/en/articles/create-a-repo) and [push your module's code](https://help.github.com/en/articles/pushing-to-a-remote) to it.

-With the code on github, your module is properly published.
+With the code on GitHub, your module is properly published.
 Congratulations!
-We now need to update your node to use the code that is on github instead of a hard-coded file system path.
+We now need to update your node to use the code that is on GitHub instead of a hard-coded file system path.

 The final edit to your runtime's `Cargo.toml` file will update its dependency on your module.
 The new code is
 ```toml